-• Start at - Specify the initial concentration of input specie from which the analysis is desired to be started.
-It is recommended to keep this value 0 for correct results.

-• Increment of - This control allow you to set up the concentration value, which the tool increments during each iteration for checking threshold concentration.
+- Start at Specify the initial concentration of input specie from which the analysis is required to be started.
+It is recommended to keep this value 0 for correct results. - Increment of This control allow you to set up the concentration value, which the tool increments during each iteration for checking threshold concentration.